makeyourownmaker/KaggleTitanicModels/README.md

 * Caret method limitations
   * Some of the caret methods only expose a subset of the tuning parameters from the underlying libraries
+  * Other caret methods are somewhat limited in the feature interactions they support
 * I'm not going to build ensembles of models
+  * Diminishing returns set in quickly (time would be better spent on feature engineering)
   * [caretEnsemble](https://cran.r-project.org/web/packages/caretEnsemble/) is
     a great library if your interested in that sort of thing